wan-elmus/cyberjunk/README.md

 For this code to execute, you must have good internet connection and must be  run in VS Code for Linux on an Ubuntu Desktop 18.0.4 LTS/GNU bash v5.0.17 instance or higher and any appropriate installation of wsl distro

 # NOTE:
-The first file without a number preceding .sh executes smoothly and satisfies all the script requiremnts.
+The first file without a number preceding .sh executes smoothly and satisfies all the script requiremnts but for any invalig flag e.g *./getpdf -p instead of ./getpdf -z* , the error comes at the end of code execution.

+The fourth file saved *getpdf4.sh* gives an error e.g *Error: invalid flag '-p' provided* if any invalid flag is provided at the start and no execution takes place further.

 The other scripts are a replica but have minor issues that need addressing, they will execute yes but will exit with error codes...
 "This is a *buffer contigency protocol* for anyone who wishes to practice troubleshooting the script"